Titans: Hesiod's genealogy

 According to Hesiod, the children of Uranus and Gaia were Oceanus, Coeus, Crius, Hyperion, Iapetus, Theia, Rhea, Themis, Mnemosyne, Phoebe, Tethys, and Cronus.
 Among eight of the twelve Titans there were four marriages between brothers and sisters: Oceanus and Tethys, Coeus and Phoebe, Hyperion and Theia, and Cronus and Rhea.
-The other two Titans married outside their immediate family.
+The other two Titans, Iapetus and Crius, married with familiars who were not their sisters.
 Iapetus married his niece Clymene, the daughter of Oceanus and Tethys, while Crius married his half-sister Eurybia, the daughter of Gaia and Pontus.
-The two other Titanesses, Themis and Mnemosyne, became wives of their nephew Zeus.
+The other two Titanesses, Themis and Mnemosyne, married with their nephew Zeus, the son of Cronus and Rhea.

-From Oceanus and Tethys came the three thousand river gods, and three thousand Oceanid nymphs.
+From Oceanus and Tethys came the three thousand river gods, and three thousand Oceanids.
 From Coeus and Phoebe came Leto, another wife of Zeus, and Asteria.
 From Crius and Eurybia came Astraeus, Pallas, and Perses.
 From Hyperion and Theia came the celestial personifications Helios (Sun), Selene (Moon), and Eos (Dawn).
 From Iapetus and Clymene came Atlas, Menoetius, Prometheus, and Epimetheus.
 From Cronus and Rhea came the Olympians: Hestia, Demeter, Hera, Hades, Poseidon, and Zeus.
 By Zeus, Themis bore the three Horae (Hours), and the three Moirai (Fates), and Mnemosyne bore the nine Muses.

 While the descendants of the Titans Oceanus and Tethys, Cronus and Rhea, Themis, and Mnemosyne (i.e. the river gods, the Oceanids, the Olympians, the Horae, the Moirai, and the Muses) are not normally considered to be Titans, descendants of the other Titans, notably: Leto, Helios, Atlas, and Prometheus, are themselves sometimes referred to as Titans.